queens car accident lawyer keetick sanchez (4)

 In multi-car accidents, one or more drivers may be uninsured, creating significant complications for injured parties seeking compensation.
 Under New York law, uninsured drivers are not only breaking the law, but they also leave themselves and others financially vulnerable in the event of an accident.

-- Legal Consequences for Uninsured Drivers: Uninsured drivers face stiff penalties in New York, including fines, license revocation, and even jail time.
-In multi-car accidents, these drivers may be held personally liable for the damages they caused, leaving them vulnerable to lawsuits and the potential of losing personal assets to cover the costs.
+• Legal Consequences for Uninsured Drivers: Uninsured drivers face stiff penalties in New York, including fines, license revocation, and even jail time.
+In multi-car accidents, these drivers may be held personally liable for the damages they caused, leaving them vulnerable to lawsuits and the potential loss of personal assets to cover the costs.

 Dealing with Underinsured Motorists in Multi-Vehicle Crashes